 Fly Fishing

 I started fly fishing when I was about 11 years old.
-My dad and I went to Newmann-Stern in Cleveland, Ohio and he bought me a Berkley Fiber glass rod outfit just before I went off to summer camp.
-I still have that rod!
+My dad and I went to Newman-Stern, Co. in Cleveland, Ohio and he bought me a Berkley Fiber glass rod outfit just before I went off to summer camp.
+I still use that rod...and Pflueger reel!
 That was all it took to hook me for life.
 As Norman McClean said in his novel, A River Runs Through It, fly fishing is a religion.
 It's one of my passions.
 Family comes first, after that, fly fishing, baseball, skiing, home renovation, backpacking/camping and the shooting sports.

 On This Page: